+[joystick]

+maxpan=100

+maxtilt=100

-[joystick] maxpan=100 maxtilt=100 maxzoom=100
+maxzoom=100

+pollinterval=50

+deadzone=20

-- 2. If response is too sensitive, then try lowering the values. - 3.
+- If response is too sensitive, try lowering the max values to 80 or 50. - If the PTZ control appears jerky/erratic, decrease the pollinterval. - If the joystick moves while idle, increase the deadzone (between 1 and 100). - 2.
 Save the acc.ini and then restart Symphony Client for the changes to take effect.